Google Docs Update Action

 Choose the right operation type for your use case:

-for adding new content without affecting existing text - Use
+- Use insertTextfor adding new content without affecting existing text

-when you need to modify existing content - Consider using
+- Use replaceAllTextwhen you need to modify existing content

 Common Issues